IvanLuLyf/BunnyPHP/README.md

-# TwimiPHP
+# BunnyPHP

-TwimiPHP is a simple MVC Framework.
+BunnyPHP is a simple MVC Framework.